-On 23 May 1917, 11 Old Boys of the Church of England Grammar School convened a meeting to form an Old Boys’ Association having for its objectives:
+On 23 May 1917, 11 Old Boys of the Church of England Grammar School convened a meeting to form an Old Boys’ Association with the following objectives:

-While the activities of this association lapsed and there are no records of its achievements between the years 1917 to 1921, the foundations of the association as it exists today were laid.
+While the activities of this association lapsed and there are no records of its achievements between the years 1917 and 1921, the foundations of the association as it exists today were laid.

 The Headmaster retained the position of President of the Old Boys’ Association until Mr Henry Roberts OBE, the Headmaster from 1947 to 1969, convinced the association that the constitution should be changed, arguing that it was inappropriate for the Headmaster to be President and that he could better serve the association as Patron.

 In 1949 Andrew Rowan (1923–1929) became the first Old Boy to be elected as President.
 Consequently, all three major positions on the Executive were now held by Old Boys.
 This practice continues, as does adherence to the original objectives.

 Authored by former Churchie teacher and School Archivist Mr James Mason OAM, A Pictorial History of Churchie – Celebrating 100 Years of Old Boys creates a pictorial and chronological journey of the history of Churchie from those distant days to now.
 Featuring almost a thousand images, some never before seen, the book is sure to evoke treasured memories and restore previously forgotten ones across many generations of Old Boys.